renayearnshaw/DragAndDrop/README.md

 ### Description
 The __DragAndDrop__ project is written using `TypeScript`.

+It contains two lists of projects: an _active_ list and a _finished_ list, and items can be dragged and dropped between the lists.

 To see the affect of code changes immediately in the browser we use `lite-server`, which is run via `npm start`.
 `lite-server` is a simple _development only_ server which serves a web app (from the `index.html` file in the root directory) on the URL `localhost:3000` (this has the same effect as selecting the full path to the relevant `index.html` file and pasting it into the address bar of a browser).
 It refreshes whenever HTML or JavaScript changes are made.